greglobinski/gatsby-starter-personal-blog/content/pages/1--about/index.md

 ## Instructions

-For step by step instructions go to [Greg for Gatsby](https://forgatsby.greglobinski.com/gatsby-starter-personal-blog/)
+For detailed instructions go to [Greg for Gatsby](https://forgatsby.greglobinski.com/gatsby-starter-personal-blog/).

 ## About me